leobudima/elogii-blog/content/agile-delivery-operations.md

 * **Accessibility** or the ability to access relevant information that lets you make effective decisions.
 It requires you to connect the entire supply chain to the same channel of communication so that data can freely flow up and down the delivery network in real-time.
 * **Decisiveness** or the ability to make firm decisions based on the information at hand.
 Decisive decision-making at each stage of the delivery lifecycle cuts the time it takes to act on incoming data.
 It also lets each of your teams make the best call for maximum benefit to your organization.
 * **Speed** or the ability to quickly carry out decisions and actions based on data or changing conditions.
 Without swift action, all your other efforts to create an agile delivery operation fall short.
 * **Flexibility** or the ability to adjust intentions and operations and adjust them to the general strategy.
-Keep in mind that your delivery is only as flexible as your capacities allow it.
-If [**demand exceeds capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/), for example, it’s time to scale your operations rather than push them over their breaking point.
+Keep in mind that your delivery is only as flexible as your capacities allow it. [**When demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "when demand exceeds your capacity"), for example, it’s time to scale your operations rather than push them over their breaking point.

 But that’s not all.